All Stars, under 9s and under 11s train on Friday evenings at 6.00 pm.

 JUNIOR COACHING AT NEWDIGATE

 The club achieved the ECB Clubmark accreditation in 2007 and this was duly renewed in 2010, 2013 and 2017.
+The 2020 renewal has been delayed.
 For parents this means that their child will be playing cricket at a club that has been inspected and has passed the stringent criteria set by the England and Wales Cricket Board.

-Under ‘Chance to Shine’ we have an agreement with the Newdigate Endowed Church of England Infants School whereby we run an ‘introduction to cricket’ course on the Brocus for five weeks during the summer term for Y1 & 2.
-We also visit a number of primary schools in Dorking as we prepare Y4 and 5 girls for the Surrey Youth Games in June.
+Under ‘Chance to Shine’ we have an agreement with the Newdigate Endowed Church of England Infants School whereby we run an ‘introduction to cricket’ course on the Brocus for four weeks during the summer term for Y1 & 2.

 We work very closely with Surrey County Cricket Club and recommend promising players to the county some of whom are currently progressing through the Surrey district system.
-Every year eight juniors are selected for special coaching at the Surrey Cricket Centre under the Russell Haigh Bursary.
-The sessions in 2019 start on the 8th February and finish on the 8th March.
+Every year eight juniors are selected for special coaching at the Surrey Cricket Centre under the Russell Haigh Bursary which this year will take place in June (see calendar).
 We have a presentation evening when trophies are presented at each age group, often by a well known cricket celebrity.

 During August we run a week long fun-filled Summer Camp for boys and girls.

 We also take a group to the Kia Oval to see at least one first class match as guests of the County.
-In 2018 we took the under 9s and under 11s to see Surrey play Glamorgan in the 20/20 Vitality Blast match.
+In 2019 we took a group to see Surrey play Sussex Sharks in the 20/20 Vitality Blast match.